 What to Bring for a Pinnacles Family Day Trip?

 This park is hot and dry.
 Once you’re on the trail, there is no drinking water unless you carry your own filter.
 And even then, you might not come across much!
-A good general rule of thumb is that everyone should bring about a half liter of water per hour of moderate activity in moderate temperatures.
-Obviously you’ll want to scale up from there.
+A good general rule of thumb is that everyone should bring about a half-liter of water per hour of moderate activity in moderate temperatures.
+Scale-up from there based on your plans and comfort level.

 Flashlights are required for scrambling through the caves, but it’s easier if everyone goes hands-free.